-Many small open economies deploy foreign exchange intervention, capital controls, and macroprudential policies to cope with shocks.
-We develop a micro-founded model that characterizes the optimal joint use of these policies.
+Many small open economies deploy foreign exchange intervention, capital controls, and macroprudential regulation along with monetary policy to cope with shocks.
+We develop a model that characterizes the optimal joint use of these policies.
 Our framework incorporates nominal rigidities with producer and dominant currency pricing, pecuniary externalities due to domestic and external borrowing constraints, and shallow foreign exchange markets.
 We find that: (1) Prudential capital controls to address pecuniary externalities are larger under DCP than PCP; (2) Capital controls and FX intervention enhance monetary autonomy after foreign appetite shocks if FX markets are shallow; (3) Countries with shallow FX markets and currency mismatches face a policy conundrum: while a ban on open FX positions reduces the need for prudential capital controls to address pecuniary externalities, it increases the vulnerability to foreign appetite shocks and can make the economy dependent on FX intervention.
 4) Exchange rate flexibility helps relax domestic currency borrowing constraints but may tighten borrowing constraints in FX.

 ^{}Preliminary and incomplete.
 Please do not circulate.
-Thanks to Tobias Adrian, Tam Bayoumi, Javier Bianchi, Marcos Chamon, Mitali Das, Giovanni Dell'Ariccia, Chris Erceg, Emmanuel Farhi, Olivier Jeanne, Sebnem Kalemli-Ozcan, Jesper Linde, David Lipton, Matteo Maggiori, Enrique Mendoza, Pau Rabanal, Ludwig Straub and the broader Integrated Policy Framework (IPF) team at the IMF for insightful discussions.
+This paper was prepared as background for the Integrated Policy Framework (IPF) at the IMF.
+Thanks to Tobias Adrian, Tam Bayoumi, Javier Bianchi, Marcos Chamon, Mitali Das, Chris Erceg, Emmanuel Farhi, Olivier Jeanne, Sebnem Kalemli-Ozcan, Jesper Linde, Matteo Maggiori, Enrique Mendoza, Pau Rabanal, Ludwig Straub, and the broader IPF team at the IMF for their comments, in particular to David Lipton for launching the work on the IPF and Giovanni Dell'Ariccia for insightful discussions.
 The views expressed in this paper are those of the authors and do not necessarily represent those of the IMF, its Executive Board, or management.